 We are putting the knowledge into practice, considering that the relationship is crucial to facilitate change and because this relationship is actually a reflection of many socially constructed dynamics.

-After years of work and study, I could deductively define that this approach as a relationship, which is sensitive and accountable about:
+After years of work and study, I define this approach as the perspective taken in the context of the relationship which is accountable and sensitive about:

 - Safety